ussserrr/maglev-ti-rtos/README.md

 # maglev
-magnetic levitator on the base of TIVA-C MCU
+Magnetic levitator on the base of TIVA-C MCU.